 Hyperbole?
 Not really.

-While typical drafts draw from the top collegiate and international players in the world, the 1999 WNBA Draft had an additional talent source—the rival American Basketball League.
+While typical drafts draw from the top collegiate and international players around the world, the 1999 WNBA Draft had an additional talent source—the rival American Basketball League.

-The ABL completed two full seasons, before abruptly declaring Chapter 11 bankruptcy and suspending operations on December 22, 1998, one third of the way through the league’s third campaign.
+The ABL completed two full seasons before abruptly declaring Chapter 11 bankruptcy and suspending operations on December 22, 1998, one third of the way through its third campaign.

-That still left the proverbial boatload of talent from which teams could choose in the draft.
+That still left a tremendous amount of talent from which teams could choose in the draft.
 So much talent, that only one collegian was taken in the first 17 picks.
 That player was Chamique Holdsclaw, whom the Washington Mystics selected with the first overall pick in the draft.

-The remaining 11 picks in the first round were all former ABL players, including the Utah Starzz pick at number three, Natalie Williams.
+The Starzz held the No. 3 pick in the draft following an 8-24 record in 1998, and they used that selection on forward Natalie Williams.
 Williams was a Utah native having attended Taylorsville High School just south of Sale Lake City.
 She was an All-American in volleyball and basketball at UCLA, who averaged 20.4 points per game in her basketball career while leading the Bruins to national volleyball championships in 1990 and 1991.

 Williams went on to play two-plus seasons for the Portland Power of the ABL, where she was a two-time all-league performer and the 1998 ABL Most Valuable Player.